erxes/erxes/docs/docs/intro.md

 Hello 👋

-Welcome to the erxes developer documentation, the open source of the Hubspot/Qualtrics alternative with many more!
+Welcome to the erxes developer documentation, the open source Hubspot/Qualtrics alternative, and many more!

-erxes is an open-source experience operating system (XOS) that enables SaaS providers and digital marketing agencies/developers to create unique experiences that work for all types of business.
+erxes is an open-source experience operating system (XOS) that enables SaaS providers and digital marketing agencies/developers to create unique experiences that work for all types of businesses.

 :::tip